Blackhead: Strawberry Nose? Go Away!

 “Can I as a teen (16 year old male) get rid of blackheads on my nose or is overproduction of oil just gonna bring them back?”

-“I‘ve had these pores, blackheads and redness on my forehead since my teens and nothing seems to work.”
+“I‘ve had these pores, blackheads and redness on my forehead since my teens and nothing seems to work on them..”

-These confusions and complaints are circulating on social media platforms such as TikTok, Instagram and Reddit almost every day.
-Blackheads and visible pores have become the first hurdle for many young people as they step into the world of skincare However, the more they try to solve the problem, the more likely they are to fall into anxiety, especially when the “pore purifier” and “blackhead vacuum” advertisements on social platforms turn “perfect poreless skin” into a standard that must be achieved.
+These confusions and complaints are circulating on social media platforms.
+Blackheads and visible pores have become the first hurdle for many young people as they step into the world of skincare.
+Some researchers point out that blackheads affect nearly everyone during their lives.
+They’re most common among adolescents, but up to 10% to 20% of adults have blackheads too.
+However, the more they try to solve the problem, the more likely they are to fall into anxiety, especially when social media platforms turn “perfect poreless skin” into a standard that must be achieved.
 Many people start to wonder: is it that my face was never meant to be seen up close?
 Surrounded by such voices, the shame of pores has quietly grown in many people’s daily lives.

 “I just can’t help thinking about it”

-Chloe, 15, a teen girl in Leicester who just went to the first year of high school this year.
-She has not been particularly concerned about skincare, usually just washes her face, and applies some moisturiser.
-But the other day she said, she recently always can’t help but look in the mirror, especially after a bath, put her face especially close – “I found a lot of dots on my nose ah, it looks just…it just looks kind of dirty, you know?”
+Chloe, 15, a teen girl in Leicester, has not been particularly concerned about skincare.
+She usually just washes her face, and applies some moisturiser, but something had changed recently.
+She said that she always can’t help putting her face especially close to the mirror.
+“I found a lot of dots on my nose ah, it looks just…it just looks kind of dirty, you know?”, she said.

-She added in a low voice that it was because once she accidentally glimpsed the nose of a boy in her class, which was densely covered with black dots, and felt a little bit disgusting (she also immediately said, ‘It’s not malicious.’).
-After that, she started to pay attention to her own nose, and the more she looked at it, the more anxious she became, thinking that she might have a ‘strawberry nose’ too.
-She told me that she always wondered if people secretly noticed her blackheads too, especially when she talked to them face-to-face in class.
-In fact, her skin is actually quite clean, with only a small blackhead on her nose, which is too normal to be true.
-But she had already fallen into a state of ‘being examined through a magnifying glass’.
+She added in a low voice that it was because once she accidentally glimpsed the nose of a boy in her class, which was densely covered with black dots, and felt a little bit disgusting (she also immediately said: “It’s not malicious.”).
+After that, she started to pay attention to her own nose, and the more she looked at it, the more anxious she became.
+Chloe told me that she always wondered if people noticed her blackheads too, especially when she talked to them face-to-face.
+In fact, her skin is actually quite clean, with only a few small blackheads on her nose, which is quite normal.
+However, she had already fallen into a state of “being scrutinised through a magnifying glass”.

-After she finished speaking, she unconsciously covered her nose with her hand, as if to hide something.
-But I could tell that she really cared.
+After she finished talking, she unconsciously covered her nose with her hand.
+It seemed that she wanted to hide something, but I could tell that she really cared.

 “Learn how to be comfortable with them”

-I remembered that there was a skin clinic that offered a teenage facial treatment programme, so I took her to meet Keeley Hadley, the founder of Skin Renew HQ.
-I briefly explained my sister’s recent concerns and anxieties about her skin.
-She immediately invited my sister to sit beside her and gently explained while holding a model to demonstrate the structure of the skin: “Blackheads, in fact, are the product of oil secreted by the sebaceous glands, aged keratin and air oxidation.
+I took Chloe to meet Keeley Hadley, the founder of Skin Renew HQ, and briefly explained her recent concerns and anxieties about her skin.
+She immediately invited us to sit beside her and gently explained while holding a model to demonstrate the structure of the skin: “Blackheads, in fact, are the product of oil secreted by the sebaceous glands, aged keratin and air oxidation.
 It’s not “dirty” or “unwashed”, it’s just a trace left behind by your skin working hard.”

 I could feel my sister slightly baffled – like it was the first time she’d heard someone who didn’t think of blackheads as ‘the enemy.’